 Number seven is Cincinnati-Northern Kentucky International Airport (CVG)—the fastest-growing cargo airport in North America.
-Globally, CVG is the key hub for Amazon Prime, and the largest hub for DHL Aviation.
+Globally, CVG is the key hub for Amazon Prime and the largest hub for DHL Aviation.
 It services about 3.1 million passengers per year who are able to use several travel technology advancements including “BlipTrack”, a system displaying security wait times online and at the airport’s entrance, and free Wi-Fi throughout.
-There’s also sensors called “TaskWatch” that inform airport staff of restroom traffic so they know when to clean—transmitted to them via a smartwatch.
+There are also sensors called “TaskWatch” that inform airport staff of restroom traffic so they know when to clean—transmitted to them via a smartwatch.

 Sacramento International Airport